 Mock Trials reveal core reactions a case generates in jurors.
-These reactions are often not anticipated from traditional legal analysis.
-Mock Trial data and deliberations provides essential insight into likely jury reaction.
-This insight is used to improve risk assessment, witness performance, and to sharpen jury selection and trial strategy.
+These reactions are often not anticipated from the traditional legal analysis.
+Mock Trial data and deliberations provide essential insight into likely jury reactions.
+This insight is used to improve risk assessment, and witness performance, and to sharpen jury selection and trial strategy.

->

-> Online Focus Groups
+Online Focus Groups

->

-> Few things are more common and unfortunate than losing a defensible case because the main witness, the defendant, became tongue-tied or dismissive or made inaccurate or unecessary admissions to questions they didn’t expect or were unprepared to manage with skill, precision and authority.
+Few things are more common and unfortunate than losing a defensible case because the main witness, the defendant, became tongue-tied or dismissive or made inaccurate or unnecessary admissions to questions they didn’t expect or were unprepared to manage with skill, precision, and authority.

->

-> Once trial has begun, guessing whether your case is persuading jurors can be disastrous when the stakes are high.
+Once trial has begun, guessing whether your case is persuading jurors can be disastrous when the stakes are high.
 Shadow jurors provide invaluable insight as to how the case is playing to the jury.
 Demographically matched to the actual jurors, shadow jurors observe every moment of trial and provide ongoing feedback by way of daily interviews, reported and analyzed by Jury Associates.

 Shadow jury reports permit daily re-assessment of trial risk.
 In addition, reports to counsel permits finely tailored modifications in trial presentation, informed by what issues shadow jurors find confusing, compelling or in need of further evidence.